Behind the Scenes

 Brett gets a bath.
 It is hot these days and the horses like the comfort of cool water and drying in front of a fan.
 Watch Brett get his monthly bath.

 Cody the farrier trims the hooves of the Miracles horses.
 The horses all need the hooves trimmed regularly, and so Cody comes to Miracles each month to attend to our herd.
 It is especially important in the summer to keep the hooves well trimmed because the horses all stamp their feet to disturb the flies, and so they chip their hooves.

 Memphis arrives at Miracles.
-Memphis is our most recently donated horse and he is still learning how to be a therapy horse.
+Memphis is our youngest horse and he is learning how to be a therapy horse.
 He is doing very well and has enchanted most of the volunteers since his arrival.
 He spent his first several days at Miracles with Shadow, at right in photo below, who came to Miracles just a week earlier.

 Blaze gets a summer shave.
 Blaze has lots of fur that is too warm for comfort in the Iowa summer.
 Watch as he gets a shave.